 The actions implemented to facilitate beneficiaries’ integration vary from an area to another.
 12 months, in case the initial duration of stay has been extended, may not be enough for beneficiaries to get integrated.
 France terre d’asile and Forum réfugiés – Cosi manage systems intending to facilitate this access to integration.
 These mechanisms are focused on beneficiaries’ integration but are based on the French general provisions dedicated to access to housing for insecure populations.

-Forum réfugies – Cosi runs the Accelair programme.
-This programme is dedicated to refugees living in Lyon area and who have been granted asylum for less than one year.
-On the basis of this programme, places are saved for refugees within the real estates managed by providers of social housing.
-Refugees registered in this programme are supported from 6 to 18 months.
+Forum réfugies runs the Accelair programme.
+This programme is dedicated to refugees living in the Lyon area and who have been granted asylum less than one year ago.
+On the basis of this programme, places are saved for refugees within the properties managed by providers of social housing.
+Refugees registered in this programme are supported during between 6 and 18 months.
 The duration of the support may depend on the individualised project of each beneficiary.
 This assistance aims to make refugees autonomous and to ensure their integration.
-It has been developed in Auvergne and Occitanie since 2016.
-In 2018, 1,721 families benefited from it.
-In its National Strategy for Integratoin published in June 2018, the governement has annouced the development of similar programmes throughout the country.
+It has been in place in Auvergne and Occitanie since 2016.
+In 2022, 4,087 families benefited from these programmes managed by Forum refugies.
+In its National Strategy for Integration published in June 2018, the governement annouced the development of similar programmes throughout the country.
 Several integration projects have been developed through the country in 2019 such as HOPE, a program run by AFPA (a public institution) which provides professional training and accomodation for refugees in many departements.

-Another example of proactive support in France is the national platform for the housing of refugees, introduced as a pilot project by the Inter-Ministerial Delegation for Accommodation and Access to Housing (Délégation interministérielle à l’hébergement et à l’accès au logement, DIHAL).
-The platform maps available accommodation spaces outside large cities and matches beneficiaries of international protection with a place.
-In 2020,9,818housingplaces have been mobilised for refugees thanks to this programme.
-Figures on the year 2021 are not available.
+Another example of proactive support is the national platform for the housing of refugees, introduced as a pilot project by the Inter-Ministerial Delegation for Accommodation and Access to Housing (Délégation interministérielle à l’hébergement et à l’accès au logement, DIHAL).
+The platform maps out available accommodation options outside large cities and matches beneficiaries of international protection with a spot.
+In 2020, 9,818 housing places were mobilised for refugees thanks to this programme.
+Figures on the year 2021 and 2022 are not available.

-However, despite several measures taken to enable beneficiaries to access accommodation, high numbers of status holders leave reception centres with nowhere to go.
+However, despite several measures taken to further beneficiaries access to accommodation, a high numbers of status holders leave reception centres with nowhere to go.